suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 dig amazon.com
 ```

-In addition to other details you will get something similar to the following.
+In addition to other details, you will get something similar to the following.
 NOTE, your address may differ from those below

 ```